 I’m not sure what a lady in distress would have to reveal today, to drivers whizzing by on the expressway, to get one to stop and help.
 Whatever it is, I am past the age where that would work.
 I’d have to wave handfuls of cash.

 I got my driver’s license in the late 1960s.
 It took three tries because I kept failing the parallel parking part of the test.
 The uniformed tester would stand on the curb in front of the Department of Motor Vehicles, his pen poised over his clipboard and a stern, judgmental look on his face.
 Other teens waiting for their turns watched out the large front window.
 I freaked out, bumped the curb, and knocked over the traffic cone marking the allotted space.

-The third time I took it, the tester told me if I failed it again, I would have to wait six months before I could try again.
+The third time I took it, the tester told me if I failed it again, I’d have to wait six months before I could try again.
 I considered this possibility disastrous.

-I made a mess of the third attempt, but he still passed me.
+I made a mess of the third attempt, but still, he passed me.
 I think he felt sorry for me.
-Mom, who had driven me there and was waiting inside, told me later that she heard one of the teens watching inside say, “Wow, it they pass her, they’ll pass anybody!”
+Mom, who’d driven me there and was waiting inside, told me later that she heard one of the teens watching inside say, “Wow, it they pass her, they’ll pass anybody!”

 The effort so traumatized me that even now, if I arrive at an event that requires that I parallel park, I just turn around and drive home.